halide/Halide/README.md

 ### TL;DR

-Have llvm-12.0 (or greater) installed and run `make` in the root directory of the repository (where this README is).
+Have llvm-13.0 (or greater) installed and run `make` in the root directory of the repository (where this README is).

 ### Acquiring LLVM

 At any point in time, building Halide requires either the latest stable version of LLVM, the previous stable version of LLVM, and trunk.
-At the time of writing, this means versions 13.0 and 12.0 are supported, but 11.0 is not.
+At the time of writing, this means versions 14.0 and 13.0 are supported, but 12.0 is not.
 The commands `llvm-config` and `clang` must be somewhere in the path.

 If your OS does not have packages for LLVM, you can find binaries for it at